cogtoolslab/cogtoolslab.github.io/_pages/prospective.md

 A good way to figure out whether the lab would be a good fit is for you to take one of Dr. Fan's graduate courses, e.g., PSYC 230: Computational Approaches to Visual Abstraction.
 This gives you a chance to see how she works with students, and it lets her see your working style.
-If this isn’t feasible due to timing, please send Dr. Fan an [email](mailto:jefan@ucsd.edu) so we can arrange for an alternative way to evaluate fit.
+If this isn't feasible due to timing, please send Dr. Fan an [email](mailto:jefan@ucsd.edu) so we can arrange for an alternative way to evaluate fit.
 Another easy way to get in touch with Dr. Fan is to stop by her Zoom office hours.
 Please do not be shy about sending a quick email to introduce yourself and ask for the Zoom link.